 Lefkofsky has left the building!°

 Groupon shares rallied in after-hours trading last night, jumping at least 10 per cent - after the daily deals site announced a better-than-expected rise in revenue.
 The voucher bazaar is still making a loss, however.
-Investors have been more optimistic about the site's stocks since co-founder and chief Andrew Mason was ousted …
+Investors have been more optimistic about the site's stocks since co-founder and chief Andrew Mason was …

 Lefkofsky has left the building!°